 It’s worth pointing out that, while possible, upgrading an ERP to continue to handle ever-changing exceptions and business rules is difficult (lots of time required, expertise needed, and expense incurred).
-It’s made even more difficult when you consider some companies, because of acquisitions and mergers, have multiple ERP systems in use across a global enterprise, a situation that makes streamlined workflow in an AP process almost impossible to achieve.
+It’s made even more difficult when you consider some companies, because of acquisitions and mergers, have multiple ERP systems in use across a global enterprise.
+This situation makes streamlined workflow in an AP process almost impossible to achieve.
 These are just some of the pitfalls that can be avoided by going outside your ERP for AP automation.

 The primary benefits of an external AP automation solution include: